 kind/feature- something brand new

-kind/refactoring- refactoring of existing code, no functional changes
+kind/refactoring- cleanup or refactoring of existing code, no functional changes

 status of an issue or PR is

 is not true the state should be communicated using the following

 status/planning- the issue planning phase, this issue may potentially need more information (or just more thinking) to proceed to a work in progress

 status/WIP- this issue or PR is currently being worked on and in the case of a PR, it should not be merged until this tag is removed

 status/duplicate, or other terminal status indicators.
 This is

 intentional to keep the tail end of bookkeeping from getting onerous.

 These sorts of terminal states and their justifications (e.g. the

 reason why it’s a wontfix, or a reference to the duplicate issue) should